nwheels-io/NWheels/CONTRIBUTING.md

 - **Integration tests**: testing connection between ports and adapters, with real techology stacks attached.
   - _Example: integration tests of an ORM adapter should run against a real database_.
 - **System tests**: running sample microservice(s), testing them  through their endpoints (API calls or messages).
   -  _Example: system tests of an in-memory data grid platform should run a sample microservice implemented on top of the in-memory data grid.
 The microservice should run in real containers, with real communication endpoints and databases.
-The tests are performed by feeding the microservice with input messages, and validating its output messages through communication endpontss._
+The tests are performed by feeding the microservice with input messages, and validating its output messages through communication endpoints._
 - **End-to-end (e2e) tests**: running a whole sample application including microservices and UI apps, testing it through UI automation.
 E2e tests differ from sytstem tests in that the system is tested through user interface.
   - _Example: UI platform should be tested by running a sample application in a real UI environment (e.g. on a mobile device), with real microservice containers and databases.
 The tests are performed by automation of UI inputs and validation of UI outputs_.